 Easy-to-use software is TuneCable iMazon Recorder for Mac.
-To download Amazon Music to your local computer, simply launch the software, add Amazon Music to TuneCable, select MP3, AAC, WAV, FLAC, AIFF, or ALAC as the output file, and then click Convert.
+To download Amazon Music to your local computer, simply launch the software, add Amazon Music songs to TuneCable, select MP3, AAC, WAV, FLAC, AIFF, or ALAC as the output file, and then click to convert.

 Step 1.
-Open TuneCable iMazon Recorder.
-Click on the Key icon in the upper right corner and you will see the registration window as below.
+Open TuneCable iMazon Recorder on your Mac and select a working mode.
+Go to the "Register" section in the lower left corner and you will see the registration dialog as the following picture shows.

 Step 2.
-Then copy and paste the registration Email and Code into the registration popup Window.
+Then copy and paste the registration Email and Code you receive in the email into the registration dialog, and click on "Register".

 Note: The registration info is case-sensitive.
 And, please do not add a blank at the beginning or the end of the word.

 TuneCable iMazon Recorder supports both the Amazon Music app and the web player to work.
 The biggest difference between them is that the app mode requires the Amazon Music app and saves up to Ultra HD at 1x to 5x the speed, while the web player mode works by accessing the built-in Amazon Music web player and retains HD quality at 10x fast speed.
 Just pick mode as needed.
 In this part, we will show the two operations respectively.

 Step 1.
 After selecting to use the Amazon Music app on the primary page, TuneCable will enter the app mode, and the Amazon Music app would be opened automatically.
 You need to log in to your Amazon Music account.

 Step 2.
 Go to the "Settings" section in the lower left corner, there you can see the settings panel.
 Select an output format, sound quality, output path, name output files and classify the files using the provided options.
 TuneCable has quite flexible settings and provides lots of options.